 A Sugar By Any Other Name…

 Alternatives to refined sugar (sucrose) include brown sugar, demerara sugar, maple syrup, date syrup and sugar, coconut palm sugar, and agave nectar.
 While these are natural and definitely better than refined sugar, remember that they can still be unsafe for you.
-These sugars contain carbohydrates and calories and lead to an instant spike in blood glucose levels.
+These sugars contain carbohydrates and calories and lead

 These are grouped into two types.